eriknelson/rh-blogs/disconnected-tutorial/disconnected.md

 `cd <your-manifest-dir>; ls -1 | grep -v cam-operator | xargs -I{} rm {}`

-**TODO: Because I don't have a way to cut down on what's built with the oc tooling (featurem missing), and the --manifest-dir argument doesn't work with oc 4.3.1 tooling, I need to actually REPUBLISH this manifest to my own app registry, and then build a catalog source from that.
+**TODO: Because I don't have a way to cut down on what's built with the oc tooling (feature missing), and the --manifest-dir argument doesn't work with oc 4.3.1 tooling, I need to actually REPUBLISH this manifest to my own app registry, and then build a catalog source from that.
 I should be able to just build the catalog source from the local disk.
 This whole following section